 Me: I wrote it with my left hand.

 Scott: “Nice, I can read both.
 Why don't you write with your left hand more often?”

-Me: “It’s not my strong hand, my whole life I've been left handed.”
+Me: “It’s not my strong hand, my whole life I've been right handed.”

 Scott: “EXACTLY!!!
 You've been created to perform a specific tasks, this is your right hand of ministry.
 But you've allowed yourself and others to make you write the story of your life using your life hand.
 Although you've learned how to write with your left hand it’s not natural and therefore you'll be frustrated.”